Introduction

 When you reach the lowest part of Trail 4 you are crossing Hoffman Branch (if flow allows).
 Look for a large rock wall on the right side of the channel (looking upstream).
 This is one of the railway bridge abutments (D).

 At this point in the creek channel, you can reverse or continue on with what remains of Trail 4 up the steep other side of the channel to join Trail 3 for a return trip.
-But before you do, there is the remains of a CCC-era water fountain (E) just downstream to the left.
+But before you do, there is the remains of a CCC-era water fountain (E) just downstream to the right.

 view of lowest abutment